Internal languages of locally cartesian closed $(\infty,1)$-categories: The canonical path tribe

 \begin{proof} For the first part, the definition of an internal product in the tribe $\mathcal{T}$ is precisely designed so that its universal property can be used to construct $\Pi$-types, which moreover satisfy the $\eta$-rule.
-Function extensionality follows from preservation of anodyne maps, so that we have a lift in the diagram below, which is a weak equivalence by $2$-out-of-$3$.
+Function extensionality follows from preservation of anodyne maps, so that we have a lift in the diagram below, satisfying the extra assumption on reflexiveness, which is a weak equivalence by $2$-out-of-$3$.

 Here, $f : A \to A'$ is a fibration, $PX$ denotes a path object for $X$, which comes with the reflexivity map $\iota_X : X \to PX$.